-The new Medical Incident Report (MIR) form can be found at all of the following: pages 118-19 of the IRPG, Medical Plan ICS-206 WF form and in many Incident Action Plans (IAPs).
-The MIR evolved from, and has replaced, the "9 Line Form" and “Pink Sticker."
+The Medical Incident Report (MIR) can be found in the following documents: in the Incident Response Pocket Guide (IRPG), PMS 461, under Emergency Medical Care (pink); in the Medical Plan ICS-206 WF; and in many Incident Action Plans (IAPs).
+The MIR evolved from and has replaced the 9 Line Form and Pink sticker.

-The MIR is not always tasked to the EMT or Paramedic in “Patient Care”.
+The MIR is not always tasked to the Emergency Medical Technician (EMT) or Paramedic in Patient Care.
 The intent of the form is to:

-- establish control of the incident whether routine or life-threatening by initiating a new Incident Command System,
+- establish control of the incident, whether routine or life-threatening, by initiating a new Incident Command System,

 - Use the terms Paramedic or EMT with the provider’s last name in “Patient Care.”
-Do not use EMT to describe a Paramedic or the ambiguous term, “Medic.”
+Do not use EMT to describe a Paramedic or the ambiguous term Medic.
 All those roles need to be clearly identified to understand the level of care and treatment the patient(s) will receive.

 - Enact more than one transport plan and clear more than one frequency if needed for Sections 5 and 6.

 - Always be ready for the first plan to fail and be flexible enough to move into an alternate plan.
 Use the acronym PACE (Primary, Alternate, Contingency, and Emergency) for planning purposes.